Call us free on 0808 168 9540

 As such, we can usually provide this service after reviewing photographs that homeowners send us and identifying Japanese knotweed on their property.

 So send us your photos and receive some feedback from us first before you appoint us to visit your site to carry out a Japanese knotweed house survey and treatment.
+We also have a detailed guide to plants that look like Japanese knotweed that may alleviate concerns.

 Japanese knotweed is a well-known and well-established property risk.
 Although its rapid rates of growth and spread can cause significant damage to built structures and surfaces, probably the greatest impact is caused indirectly, e.g. through property blight, whereby the mere mention of knotweed affecting a property can make it undesirable and hugely impact its value.